CatalaLang/catala/README.md

 Pygments is a Python-based versatile lexer for various programming languages.
-To use a version of Pygments augmented with the Catala plugin, you need to execute the script `syntax_highlighting/pygments/set_up_pygments.sh`
+To use a version of Pygments augmented with the Catala plugin, you need to enter from the root of the repository

+    make pygments

+This will execute the
+script `syntax_highlighting/fr/pygments/set_up_pygments.sh` and `syntax_highlighting/en/pygments/set_up_pygments.sh`.

-This script assumes a `python3` executable on tour machine, as well as the `virtualenv` package which you can install using `python3 -m pip install virtualenv` .
+These scripts assumes a `python3` executable on tour machine, as well as the `virtualenv` package which you can install using `python3 -m pip install virtualenv` .

-The scripts sets up a virtual environement in `syntax_highlighting/pygments/pygments/env`, which will contain the modified version of Pygments that has Catala support.
+The scripts set up a virtual environement in `syntax_highlighting/fr/pygments/pygments/env` or `syntax_highlighting/en/pygments/pygments/env`, which will contain the modified version of Pygments that has Catala support.
 You can use this virtual environnement with

+    source syntax_highlighting/fr/pygments/pygments/env/bin/activate

+or

-    source syntax_highlighting/pygments/pygments/env/bin/activate
+    source syntax_highlighting/en/pygments/pygments/env/bin/activate

 The `pigmentize` executable, used for instance by the `minted` LaTeX package, will now point to the Catala-enabled version inside the virtual environment.